Isaaclrubio/everon-assignment/README.md

 # Software Engineer, Quality Assurance & Automation Assignment

+## Content
+   - The assignment 1 can be found in [Assignment-1.md](Assignmemt-1.md)
+   - The assignment 2 and the explination is in this README file

 ## Automation Assignment
 As a POC, implement a scenario for contacting Evbox using the Contact Us form.